mnebuerquo/python-tutorial/tutorial.md

-# Sherman's Python Tutorial
+# Sherman's One-Hour Python Tutorial

-Let's learn some basics of python in 30 minutes.
+Let's learn some basics of python in 60 minutes.

 We'll assume you already have python 2.7 installed.
 The code here should work in 3.x as well.